Skin Resurfacing Market Size and Share

 By Technology: Non-ablative Gains Momentum

-Ablative systems held 56.10% revenue share in 2024, a testament to their proven efficacy for deep scar revision and pronounced rhytides.
+Ablative systems held a 56.10% revenue share in 2024, a testament to their proven efficacy in deep scar revision and the treatment of pronounced rhytides.
 They command higher treatment prices, sustaining device ROI.
-Non-ablative platforms, in contrast, are predicted to expand 9.57% CAGR as patients value weekend-length recovery windows and reduced post-inflammatory hyperpigmentation risk.
+Non-ablative platforms, in contrast, are expected to expand at a 9.57% CAGR as patients value weekend-length recovery windows and reduced risk of post-inflammatory hyperpigmentation.
 Advanced 1550 nm fractional lasers stimulate dermal collagen without vaporizing surface tissue, enabling lip and perioral rejuvenation for working professionals.

 By Application: Scar Revision Accelerates

-Wrinkle and fine-line reduction represented 38.16% of the skin resurfacing devices market size in 2024, confirming its role as the foundational indication.
-Scar and acne-scar revision, however, is forecast to post the quickest 10.01% CAGR to 2030.
+Wrinkle and fine-line reduction represented 38.16% of the skin resurfacing market size in 2024, confirming its role as the foundational indication.
+Scar and acne scar revision, however, is forecast to post the quickest 10.01% CAGR through 2030.
 Devices like Cutera’s AviClear, the first FDA-cleared energy tool targeting inflammatory acne, illustrate how preventive treatment reduces future scarring while addressing active pathology.
 Heightened social media visibility around acne solutions channels younger cohorts toward professional therapy, enlarging lifetime value for clinics.

-Greater efficacy in pigment modulation also propels melasma treatment uptake.
-The 577 nm yellow laser demonstrates notable clearance of epidermal lesions with minimal recurrence, broadening candidate eligibility among Fitzpatrick IV–VI skin types.
-These advances collectively widen the therapeutic envelope and fuel application-led volume gains.
+Greater efficacy in pigment modulation also drives the uptake of melasma treatment.
+The 577 nm yellow laser demonstrates notable clearance of epidermal lesions with minimal recurrence, thereby broadening candidate eligibility among Fitzpatrick skin types IV–VI.
+These advances collectively expand the therapeutic envelope and drive application-led volume growth.

 Note: Segment shares of all individual segments available upon report purchase